NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/overview/index.md

+---
+title: Hardhat Network
+description: Hardhat Network is a local Ethereum node designed for development.
+It allows you to deploy your contracts, run your tests and debug your code.
+---

 # Hardhat Network <!-- An Explanation: theoretical, not practical; for studying, not for working-->

 <!-- TODO: make all RPC method mentions be links to the reference on those methods. -->